How to find Classic Reward seats on Qantas

-Here's how to find classic reward seats on Qantas and get some value out of all of your qantas points
+here is how to find classic reward seats on qantas

 The Qantas Frequent Flyer program is the most popular frequent flyer program in Australia.
 Collecting points is extremely easy if you live here.
 You don’t even have to leave the ground with hundreds of partners to potentially earn points from.
 This is all well and good as you can rack up quite the balance with a little bit of conscious spending but then you get to using your points and find there are no seats or Qantas doesn’t fly to where you want to go.
+Qantas’ vast array of airline partners usually means you can find some seats to where you want to go.
+The trick is that the search engine doesn’t always show them to you.
 Here are a few of my tips on how to find classic reward seats on Qantas.

 Table of Contents

 Qantas Classic Rewards is the name given to the Qantas Frequent Flyer program reward seats.
 Simply put, these seats are limited and do not correspond to the available seats on a flight.
 There is no guaranteed minimum reward seat availability, so popular flights might have very few or no classic reward seats available.
 To find classic reward seats, click the “Reward seats” toggle on the search page for a flight.
 This will let you see all Qantas and partner reward seats.
+This is important as the website will not show you some reeward seats without clicking the toggle.
 Qantas also has another type of reward called an “Any seat” reward which enables you to use points to redeem any empty seat on the plane.
 This is not the reward you should be going for, as the price depends on the airfare at the time and typically represents a worse value than the rates you see on classic rewards.

 To give yourself the best chance to redeem classic reward seats start searching as early as possible.
-Qantas releases reward seats 353 days in advance, but if you have Bronze or Silver status, you can only see them 297 days and 323 days, respectively.
+Qantas releases domestic reward seats 353 days in advance.
+For international flights, if you have Bronze or Silver status, you can only see them 297 days and 323 days out, respectively.
+To see flights as far out as 353 days then you need to be Gold or above.

 find qantas classic reward seats by pressing this toggle